FamilySearch/GEDCOM/specification/gedcom-3-structures-4-enumerations.md

 | :---------- | :------ |
 | `BORN_DEAD` | Birth of a dead child; died before birth concluded (and possibly before it began), and was not thereafter revived. |

-Note: there is no `OTHER` for this enumset, because `OTHER`.`PHRASE human-language text` would be redundant with `TYPE human-language text`.

 ### `g7:enumset-EVEN`